 9.2 In case of delay the Contractor can only invoke circumstances that have all the characteristics of a case of force majeure and, insofar as necessary, in the case of subcontracting, if these have been provided for under the terms of the Main Contract and are recognised by the Client.
 In the latter case, the Contractor shall be given a deadline extension only if and in as much as the Client grants the Company the right to extend the lead time on the grounds of the circumstances invoked by the Contractor.

 9.3 If the Contractor has not completed the services as specified in the Order within the provided global execution time (and, where applicable, within the compulsory partial lead times), and unless there is question of a case of force majeure or an extraneous cause duly recognised by the Company, he shall be required by operation of law and by the sheer fact of the expiry of the time limit, to pay a fixed compensation.
 The calculation thereof is specified in the order form or the contract.
-In the event where the order form or the contract should not specify any such method of calculation, the compensation shall be equal to 0.5 % of the amount of the Order per week of delay (each week already begun beyond the second week shall be counted as a full week) with a maximum of 10% of said amount.
+In the event where the order form or the contract should not specify any such method of calculation, the compensation shall be equal to 0.2 % of the total amount of the Order per calender day of delay with a maximum of 10% of said amount.
 The compensations are due, even if the Client does not charge Company any kind of fine.
 Said compensations can be automatically deducted from all sums owed to the Contractor.

 9.4 The Company expressly reserves the right to claim in addition all and any other direct and indirect damages that he might suffer from the Contractor by general law.